exercism/docs/building/configlet/lint.md

 - The `"exercises.concept[].slug"` value must be a kebab-case string²
 - The `"exercises.concept[].slug"` value must be unique in `"exercises.concept[].slug"` and may not exist in `"exercises.practice[].slug"`
 - The `"exercises.concept[].name"` key is required
-- The `"exercises.concept[].name"` value must be a non-blank string¹
+- The `"exercises.concept[].name"` value must be a Title Case string³
 - The `"exercises.concept[].uuid"` key is required
 - The `"exercises.concept[].uuid"` value must be a unique, lowercased v4 UUID string
 - The `"exercises.concept[].deprecated"` key is optional